 402 S. 5th Street

-The Mebane Community Choir will present the Christmas portions of George Frideric Handel’s master oratorio, Messiah, on Sunday afternoon December 2 at 3:00 p.m. in the sanctuary of the Mebane Presbyterian Church, 402 South Fifth Street in Mebane, NC.
+The Mebane Community Choir will present the Christmas portions of George Frideric Handel’s master oratorio, Messiah.
 Messiah in Mebane is a tradition that extends midway back into the previous century.
 The late Dr. George Bullard, M.D. of Mebane organized the first community performance of Messiah in the 1951 Christmas season.
 The community presented the Oratorio annually into the 1970s.
-This year’s performance will be the 50th presentation and the 28th consecutive performance since Messiah in Mebane’s revival in 1991.
-A reception will follow in the Baker Building Fellowship Hall.
+This year’s performance will be the 51st presentation and the 29th consecutive performance since Messiah in Mebane’s revival in 1991.
+An offering will be taken to defray costs.

 Handel’s Messiah at Duke University Chapel

 Sunday, December 8th, 2019, 3 p.m.

 $25 (Free for Duke students, $5 for non-Duke students, $15 for Duke employees)

 For eighty-five years, Messiah has been the cornerstone of the Chapel’s concert life and one of the centerpieces of Duke’s holiday season.
 Performed annually during the season of Advent, Handel’s masterpiece tells the story of much more than the birth of Jesus.
 Tracing the history of humankind’s divine redemption through Christ, Messiah relates much of the biblical story from prophecy to Christ’s life, death, resurrection, and glorification in heaven.

 Saturday, December 14th, 2019, 1 p.m. and 7:30 p.m.